marcosarnold/cash-cow/FINAL_SUMMARY.md

-# 🎉 Harmony Extension - Final Implementation
+# 🎉 Cash Cow Extension - Final Implementation

 ## ✅ How It Works